What is new product introduction?

 2.2 What NPI process makes sense for start-ups?

 Let’s assume you are developing a product composed of electronic and/or mechanical parts.
-Based on our experience, the work can be broken down into 4 activities (what we at Sofeast call the four Ps of NPI for start-ups):
+Based on our experience, the work can be broken down into 6 phases, from the documentation of specific requirements, all the way to mass production.